-- F. When an employee is no longer entitled to receive workers' compensation supplement pay, the employee may, at his or her option, use healthcare leave, compensatory time, annual leave and/or vacation, in that order, if the employee is compelled to be absent from duty as set forth in Paragraph A., above. - G. Time during which an employee receives workers' compensation temporary disability benefits shall be counted toward the computation of County seniority and determination of healthcare leave, vacation and annual leave earning rates.
+When an employee is no longer entitled to receive 4850 Rate of Pay (see Section 3) or workers' compensation supplement pay (see Section 4), the employee may, at his or her option, use annual leave, sick leave, compensatory time, and vacation, in that order, if the employee is compelled to be absent from duty as set forth in Paragraph A., above.
+If an employee uses such leave balances while receiving workers' compensation temporary disability benefits, only annual leave, sick leave, compensatory time or vacation leave balances used shall be counted toward the calculation of County seniority and determination of sick leave and vacation earning rates.

-Section 3.
+Section 6.
 Exposure to Contagious Diseases

 Whenever an employee is compelled by direction of a County-designated physician to be absent from duty due to an on-the-job exposure to a contagious disease, the employee shall receive full compensation for a period not to exceed eighty (80) working hours for a full-time employee or fourteen (14) calendar days for a part-time employee.
-If the absence extends beyond the applicable period, healthcare leave, compensatory time, annual leave and/or vacation may be used, at the employee's option, in that order.
+If the absence extends beyond the applicable period, sick leave, compensatory time and vacation may be used, at the employee's option, in that order.